Labeeb1234/amr/README.md

     ```bash
     pio run -e esp32 -t upload
     ```
+- **Note**
+  - The name of the main lower layer codebase is same as the pid tuning codebase (need to change it).

 - **Note on `platformio.ini`**:
   - The **`platformio.ini`** file is customized for the ESP32 serial communication environment.
 For reference, [check out the `ini` file here](#).
-  - The name of the main lower layer codebase is same as the pid tuning codebase.
-  - For the PID tuning we even created a web-based application for tuning online with the system (code not given here).
+  - More on this configuration file is given [here](https://docs.platformio.org/en/latest/projectconf/index.html)

 ---